 Considerations

 To reach meaningful conclusions about trade-offs between reproductive costs, counts, and seedset, accurate measurements of total reproductive investment is essential.
 Our accounting scheme is very detailed, but of course imperfect.
-The largest source of error is that we have not measured nectar production, despite knowing that several of the species produce abundant nectar, particularly Banksia ericifolia, Hakea teretifolia and both Grevillea species (Pyke 1983; Pyke, O’Connor & Recher 1993; Lloyd, Ayre & Whelan 2002).
-Very rough back-of-the-envelope calculations, based on studies of closely related species in nearby communities, indicate nectar production increases total reproductive investment by ~20% for Grevillea speciosa, 10% for Hakea teretifolia, and well under 5% for the other two species, increasing pollen-attraction costs (both successful and discarded) relative to provisioning costs (Pyke 1983; Pyke, O’Connor & Recher 1993; Lloyd, Ayre & Whelan 2002).
+The largest source of error is that we have not measured nectar production, despite knowing that several of the species produce abundant nectar, particularly Banksia ericifolia, Hakea teretifolia and both Grevillea species (Pyke 1983; Pyke et al. 1993; Lloyd et al. 2002).
+Very rough back-of-the-envelope calculations, based on studies of closely related species in nearby communities, indicate nectar production increases total reproductive investment by ~20% for Grevillea speciosa, 10% for Hakea teretifolia, and well under 5% for the other two species, increasing pollen-attraction costs (both successful and discarded) relative to provisioning costs (Pyke 1983; Pyke et al. 1993; Lloyd et al. 2002).

 These seemingly large energy expenditures, segue to our next consideration: Is dry mass the best measure of energy expenditure, especially in a community growing on soils known to be very low in P (Beadle 1968)?
 Previous studies indicate that nutrient concentrations may better estimate energy allocation choices (Reekie & Bazzaz 1987b; Ashman 1994; Rosenheim et al. 2014), but also that all currencies yield similar results.
 It is however, possible that in a P-limited community, it is less “costly” to produce copious quantities of nectar, for carbon is relatively less expensive.
 This is a direction for future investigations.
 A final consideration, is how to choose which tissues to include as “reproductive tissues”, since some green reproductive tissues are known to photosynthesize (Cohen 1976; Reekie & Bazzaz 1987a; Wesselingh 2007).
 Since the net photosynthetic benefit of green reproductive tissues was unknown in this study and likely varied enormously across species, tissues and time, we adopted the parsimonious approach of considering all plant parts produced solely for the benefit of reproduction as components of reproductive investment.